Minnie's Boys: Development

+Reception

-The musical opened on Broadway at the Imperial Theatre officially on March 26, 1970 and closed on May 30, 1970 after 80 performances.
-The musical was directed by Stanley Prager and choreographed by Marc Breaux, with scenic design by Peter Wexler, costume design by Donald Brooks and lighting by Jules Fisher.
+The musical opened on Broadway at the Imperial Theatre officially on March 26, 1970.
+It was directed by Stanley Prager and choreographed by Marc Breaux, with scenic design by Peter Wexler, costume design by Donald Brooks and lighting by Jules Fisher.
 The cast featured Shelley Winters as Minnie Marx, Lewis J. Stadlen as Julius "Groucho" Marx, Daniel Fortus as Adolph "Harpo" Marx, Irwin Pearl as Leonard "Chico" Marx, Alvin Kupperman as Herbert "Zeppo" Marx, and Gary Raucher as Milton "Gummo" Marx.

+According to Arthur Marx "everything clicked into place" on opening night.
+"Shelley Winters wasn't half bad.
+But what made the show was Lew Stadlin's brilliant portrayal of Groucho."
+The Los Angeles Times said "it may not be a great musical but it is a very nice one."
+There were also positive reviews from critics such as Richard Watts and Walter Kerr.
+However there was a highly negative review from Clive Barnes in The New York Times which was felt to have killed the show's commercial prospects.

+The musical closed on May 30, 1970 after 80 performances.
+Minnie's Boys lost an estimated $750,000 on an investment of $550,000.

+Groucho Marx received a playbill credit as the show's advisor; after the show closed, it was revealed that Groucho had made no real contributions, and had basically been paid off so that he would not raise any legal objections to the production.
+During its brief run, Groucho did help promote the musical by appearing on the Dick Cavett Show with Shelley Winters and the five young actors who portrayed the Marx boys in the show.

 Stadlen won both the 1970 Theatre World Award and 1970 Drama Desk Award for Outstanding Performance in a Musical.

+According to Ken Mandelbaum the main problem with the show was "its lead female character was never as fascinating or colorful as Gypsy’s Rose.
+The four boys, extremely well played in the musical, were far more entertaining and interesting than Minnie, but because a star had been hired for the part, the character had to be kept around even when she wasn't needed."
+However Mandelbaum has called the musical "a crowd pleaser" and it has received many subsequent amateur productions.

 The score's song "Mama, a Rainbow" has become a standard for cabaret performers, and was recorded by Steve Lawrence and Jim Nabors soon after the show opened.
-In the show the song is performed by Harpo, whose screen and stage persona was always silent.
+In the show, the song is performed by Harpo, whose screen and stage persona was always silent.

+Cast Album

 An original cast album was released by Project Three Records, although the cast album was originally scheduled to be recorded and released by RCA Victor.

-Groucho Marx received a playbill credit as the show's advisor; after the show closed, it was revealed that Groucho had made no real contributions, and had basically been paid off so that he would not raise any legal objections to the production.

-During its brief run, Groucho did help promote the musical by appearing on the Dick Cavett Show with Shelley Winters and the five young actors who portrayed the Marx boys in the show.
+Revivals

 The show received a 2008 revival staging under the direction of Stuart Ross at Off-Broadway's York Theatre Company.
 The cast included Erik Liberman, Pamela Myers, Jim Walton, Dan Bogart, Ryan Duncan, Nick Gaswirth, Beth Glover, Don Mayo, Nancy McCall, Emily Shoolin, Kelly Sullivan, and Stuart Zagnit.